mendix/docs/content/en/docs/developerportal/deploy/mendix-cloud-deploy/software-composition.md

 On the top of the page, you can find the component name, the component version, and the component type.

-Above the list, you can use the search box to search for an app.
-Next to the search box, you can filter apps by selecting the type of the cloud and the Mendix Runtime version.
+Above the list, you can use the search box to search for an environment.
 You can click **Export All** on the right side above the list to export all the information in the list to an Excel file.

-The list shows all the apps where the component is used, with the following information:
+The list shows all the environment where the deployment package containing the component is used, with the following information:

 * **Environment**: This is the name of the environment.
-* **Production**: This shows whether the app is deployed in the production environment.
+* **Production**: This shows whether the deployment package is deployed in the production environment.
 * **Runtime**: This shows the Mendix Runtime version.
 * **Version**: This shows the version of the component that is used.
 * {{% icon name="view" %}}:  You can customize the columns in the list by clicking the {{% icon name="view" %}} icon and adjusting the selection of the check boxes.